-Amazon Sells Nazi Themed Kid’s Books, Toys, And More
+Amazon Sells Nazi-Themed Kid’s Books, Toys, And More

 — Piero Castellano (@PieroCastellano) July 6, 2018

 The study highlights not only Amazon’s lack of responsibility when enforcing its own Marketplace rules, but also the dangers for unwitting parents that go online to buy their kids shirts, backpacks, and more.
-Research director of ACRE summed it up when she said that a parent could unknowingly buy a backpack laden with Nazi-symbols for their child, “and your kid goes to school carrying this hate symbol on her back.”
+The research director of ACRE summed it up when she said that a parent could unknowingly buy a backpack laden with Nazi-symbols for their child, “and your kid goes to school carrying this hate symbol on her back.”